iroshanvidanage/sre-lab-terraform/README.md

         - Can structure your projects based on the org resource usage, teams, business units, services etc.
         - In *Standard Edition* can grant teams access to groups/projects.
     4. Registry - Can store modules in the private registry.

+### CLI-Driven Workflow

+- In this workflow, the local working directory is linked with HCP Workspace.
+- The configuration file can be present in your local directory and the executions can be initiated from the local workstation.
+- Once the execution is initiated, the it will be running in the HCP terraform and the output will be streamed from the local terminal.
+- The creds configured in the workspace are used.
+- Configuration should be done as mentioned in [cli-workflow.tf](cli-workflow.tf) file.
+- Login: need to login to the HCP terraform from the terminal. `terraform login`